KubedAI/spark-rapids-on-kubernetes/website/docs/Deployment/installation.md

 ## Verifying the Deployment ✅

-To verify the status of the EKS cluster and the resources, run the below commands.
+To verify the status of the EKS cluster and the resources that are deployed, run the below commands.

 ```